 If data is the new oil, then data analysis is the combustion engine that generates mechanical power to derive insights and gain knowledge.
 Gone are the days when descriptive and diagnostic analytics used to rule the data analysis regime.
 It’s time we move on to predictive, perspective, and cognitive analysis.

 Similar to oil, people are finding new ways and sources to generate data.
-With evolving technology, we are finding new and better ways to collect data efficiently and options to refine this huge amount of data with specialized techniques.
+With evolving technology, we are finding new and better ways to collect data efficiently and options to refine this considerable amount of data with specialized techniques.

 Do you know a barrel of crude oil costs less compared to a barrel of jet fuel?
-This is because refining crude oil yields jet fuel which further increases in value by 33% to 35%.
-Similarly – you need to process data to gain maximum value.
+It is because refining crude oil yields jet fuel, which further increases in value by 33% to 35%.
+Similarly – you need to process data to gain maximum benefit.
 We, at QuestionPro, make it easier for you to drill and refine your survey data.